OpenSensorsIO/opensensorsIO-arduino/README.md

 First import the Arduino MQTT client in Arduino IDE as a zip archive.
 Use "Sketch -> Import library -> Add library" in the IDE menu and point to pubsubclient.zip archive placed [here](./pubsubclient) and restart the IDE.

 Second import the client library for OpenSensors (it using previously imported library) in Arduino IDE as a zip archive.
-Therefore you need to add to the zip archive files from the [mqtt directory](./osio_client).
+Therefore you need to add to the zip archive files from the [osio_client directory](./osio_client).

-Use "Sketch -> Import library -> Add library" in the IDE menu and point to created mqtt.zip archive and restart the IDE.
+Use "Sketch -> Import library -> Add library" in the IDE menu and point to created osio_client.zip archive and restart the IDE.

 Then navigate to "Sketch -> Import library" and select "pubsubclient" and then "osio_client" from the dropdown list to add